 Healthy Monday can be used as an umbrella campaign over a wide range of health initiatives.
 By using Monday to unite health messaging; workplaces, communities, and schools can create a culture of wellness that motivates people to join together and start the week off healthy.
-Sign up for a weekly Healthy Monday email newsletter with health tips, recipes and more to benefit you and your organization.
-Get the Monday Refresh tips: Monday tips, and Healthy Monday worksite wellness kit

 DeStress Monday addresses the issue of persistent stress, which has been shown to have negative effects on many aspects of personal health.
-The campaign offers a Monday refresh practice with guided audio that incorporates evidence-based stress reduction techniques of deep breathing, mindfulness and positive affirmation.
+The campaign offers a Monday refresh practice with guided audio that incorporates evidence-based stress reduction techniques of deep breathing, mindfulness, and positive affirmation.
 The campaign includes mid-week mini-resets for fun creative ways to renew our energy to stay positive and calm the whole week.

 Tobacco users often wait for special occasions to quit, like birthdays or the new year, but most will eventually relapse.
 Quit and Stay Quit Monday is an effort to change that by giving tobacco users who want to quit a weekly chance to commit, quit and recommit to their quit.
 Tobacco users can use Monday to plan ahead, anticipate triggers, celebrate progress, or check in with their quit buddy.
 Quit and Stay Quit Monday offers weekly support and resources for individuals, cessation specialists and organizations.
-Get the toolkit: Quit & Stay Quit Monday Quit Smoking Toolkit.

 Caregiver Monday is the day dedicated to the care of caregivers.
 There are an estimated 65 million caregivers in the United States, many of whom are informal caregivers like children caring for an elderly parent or relative.
-Caregiving can be an around the clock job, leaving some caregivers to not take the time they need for their own health.
+Caregiving can be an around the clock job, leaving some caregivers not able to take the time they need for their own health.
 Caregiver Monday is a weekly opportunity for caregivers to take a much-deserved break for their own health and well-being.